SebassNoob/bestFit/docs/index.rst

-path: the path to your file
+path (str): the path to your file

-n_power: the n_power of your line (See Line object)
+n_power (int, optional): the n_power of your line (See Line object)

-anomaly_check: a function of parameters (x,y).
+anomaly_check (function, optional): a function of parameters (x,y).
 Checks if a point specified is invalid and returns True if so.

 eg.